Asian palm civet: Behaviour and ecology

 The Asian palm civet is thought to lead a solitary lifestyle, except for brief periods during mating.
 It is both terrestrial and arboreal, showing a nocturnal activity pattern with peaks between late evening until after midnight.
 It is usually active between dawn and 4:00 in the morning, but less active during nights when the moon is brightest.

 Scent marking behaviour and olfactory response to various excretions such as urine, feces, and secretion of the perineal gland differs in males and females.
 Scent marking by dragging the perineal gland and leaving the secretion on the substrate was most commonly observed in animals of both sexes.
 The duration of the olfactory response varied and depended both on the sex and excretion type.
 The palm civet can distinguish animal species, sex, familiar and unfamiliar individuals by the odor of the perineal gland secretion.

 Feeding and diet

 The Asian palm civet is an omnivore feeding foremost on fruits such as berries and pulpy fruits.
 It thus helps to maintain tropical forest ecosystems via seed dispersal.
-It eats chiku, mango, rambutan, and coffee, but also small mammals and insects.
+It eats chiku, mango and rambutan, but also small mammals and insects.
 It plays an important role in the natural regeneration of Pinanga kuhlii and P. zavana palms at Gunung Gede Pangrango National Park.

-It also feeds on palm flower sap, which when fermented becomes palm wine, a sweet liquor ("toddy").
-Because of this habit, it is called the toddy cat.